About Us And Our Home Bred Puppies....

 We are Friendly, honest and reliable Home Breeders, carefully raising and socializing healthy, quality pups in a family environment.
 Our love for this breed increases our desire to breed GREAT dogs.
 Our goal is to work hard and continue to do our best work to produce "Phenomenal Pups!"

-After much reading and learning, we no longer consider even the best kibble, alone, to be a healthy food choice for our dogs, (unless it is Wysong Epigen 90) The dry form of pet food is the least healthy of dog food forms, mainly because it is made primarily by using huge amounts of starch, which then converts to more sugar than is healthy for our pets.
-Food forms in order best to worst are: balanced raw, canned, dry...
-(Dr. Becker has a good article on this, also DogfoodAdvisor) When our poor pets' immune systems are compromised... it makes sense that the result is many more dogs and cats at younger and younger ages suffering with allergies, cancers, thyroid and joint issues, and all kinds of diseases that our pets shouldn't have, if they have normal functioning, healthy immune systems, supported by a nutritious diet. (more topics to read about).
+So... after much reading and learning, we no longer consider even the best kibble to be a healthy food choice for our dogs.
+The dry form of pet food is the least healthy of dog food forms, mainly because of it's over processing, use of chemicals, and is made primarily by using huge amounts of starch, which then converts to more sugar than is healthy for our pets.

-We truly "are what we eat!"
-And that is also true for our pets!
+Again, we truly "are what we eat!"
+And this is also true for our pets!

 There is no substitute for a very healthy beginning, mixed with the very important socialization and training periods for each pup.
 We introduce them to duck and pheasant for scent only - no mouthing.
 Again, it is the individual attention to each and every pup that makes us stand out from many of the others!